facebook/prop-types/README.md

 Make sure that the version range uses a caret (`^`) and thus is broad enough for npm to efficiently deduplicate packages.

+For UMD bundles of your comoponents, make sure you **don’t** include `PropTypes` in the build.
+Usually this is done by marking it as an external (the specifics depend on your bundler), just like you do with React.

 ## Compatibility

 ### React 0.14